iholloma/crdh/_essays/v01-06-mapping-mobility.md

 lived there.[^1]

-Previous researchers into the lives of white-collar workers have typically had to decide whether to focus on the workplace or the home.
+Previous researchers into the lives of white-collar workers have usually had to decide whether to focus on the workplace or the home.
 White-collar workers tend to be broadly scattered, making data collection more difficult in an era before easily accessible digitized sources.
 Spatial analyses of the white-collar workforce have typically